HoffmannMax/shopnhop-barcode-scanner/README.md

 - Admin page to add new products - MongoDB database for storage

 ### Pages:

--index:
-Barcode scanner and cart, Checkout is not functional but should add products into CartItems table a link them with the customer
+- index: Barcode scanner and cart, Checkout is not functionalbut should add products into CartItems table a link them with the customer
--admin: Scan a barcode to fill the input field or type by hand -> create new product
+- admin: Scan a barcode to fill the input field or type by hand -> create new product

 ## FRONTEND
 I started out using the **create-next-app** starter with Typescript but I quickly realized that would be too much overhead for a MVP.